Shifting towards

 UV index

-August, with an average maximum UV index of 12.
-A UV Index of 11, and more, symbolizes an extreme health hazard from unsafe exposure to UV radiation for average individuals.
+August, with an average maximum UV index of 12, are months with the highest UV index.
+A UV Index reading of 11, and higher, represents an extreme threat to health from exposure to the Sun's UV radiation for the ordinary person.

-Note: The maximum daily UV index of 12 in May converts into the following recommendations:
+Note: A daily high UV index of 12 in May leads to these guidelines: